jbcodeforce/aws-studies/docs/playground/gettingstarted.md

     ```

 1. Get the security key with .pem file for the public certificate
+1. Be sure the inbound rules include HTTP and HTTPS on all IPv4 addresses defined in the security group.

 ## Create a EC2 instance with Terraform